 The purpose of the Research Proficiency Examination is to ascertain the student's preparation to undertake a significant original research investigation.
-The student must pass the RPE within two years after joining the program as a full-time Ph.D. student.
+The student must pass the RPE within two years after joining the program as a full-time PhD student.
 The student's research proficiency will be evaluated by an RPE committee.

 RPE Committee.
-The RPE committee must be formed by the end of the third semester in the Ph.D. program.
+The RPE committee must be formed by the end of the third semester in the PhD program.
 It should include the dissertation advisor(s) and at least two other faculty members from the Department.
 The advisor(s) cannot chair the committee.
+At least two members of the committee must be core CS faculty.
+The committee must be approved by the Graduate Program.